jlink/how-to-specify-it/docs/README.md

 to properties through methods annotated with `@Provide`.
 Shrinking behaviour is also automatically derived.

-> We need to fix an instance type for testing; for the time being, we choose to let both keys and values be integers. `Integer` is usually an acceptably good choice as an instance for testing polymorphic properties, although we will return to this choice later.
+> We need to fix an instance type for testing; for the time being, we choose to let both keys and values be integers. ~~`Int`~~ `Integer` is usually an acceptably good choice as an instance for testing polymorphic properties, although we will return to this choice later.

 Strictly speaking this would not be necessary for _jqwik_ since the framework can randomly choose any type that's compatible with the generic type